santi-rodriguez/nfinder/README.md

 # nfinder
-Automatic inference of neighbooring cells based on their Delaunay triangulation.
+Automatic inference of neighboring cells based on their Delaunay triangulation.

 ## Dependencies
 - python 3.8.5